am225723/couplestherapy/replit.md

 -   **Privacy (RLS):** Strictly enforced to ensure data privacy and prevent unauthorized access or tampering.
 -   **Cross-Therapist Access Model:** Therapists can now view and interact with all couples in the system, supporting multi-therapist practices.
 -   **Therapist Thoughts System:** A dedicated section for therapists to manage to-dos, messages, and file references for clients.
+-   **Therapist Prompt Customization:** Therapists can create custom prompts and suggestions for each couple via the "Prompts" tab in the admin dashboard.
+These prompts appear in the "Suggested For You" section on the client dashboard, replacing AI-generated recommendations when available.
+Features include create/edit/delete, enable/disable toggles, and drag-to-reorder functionality.

 **Feature Specifications:**